VMBlakelock/saute-and-skewers-greekfood/README.md

 # Saute & Skewers | Greek Food

-## Aim
+### Aim

-To create a fun interactive front end website that responds accordingly to the users actions.
-This website is designed so users can create their 'Perfect Date' by selecting specified dropdown criteria and clicking the button.
-The outcome will reveal their chosen perfect date.
+To create ...................................................

-Technologies to be used in the project are HTML/CSS/Javascript with optional framework and API.
+Technologies to be used in the project are HTML/CSS/..................

-## Purpose
+### Purpose

-The owner of Destination Date Night wants to create a fun website that allows users to interact using differing functionality.
-The user will select specified criteria from the two dropdowns then click a button, this will in turn produce an outcome.
-The user can review this outcome in order to make a decision on where to go on their date.
+The owner of Saute & Skewers wants to create ............. that allows users to manipulate data using CRUD functionality.

-It is hoped that the users will find the website to be a fun and interesting way to gather ideas for a date.
-By using the search criteria offered and the results the site returns the user can plan a date that will suit their individual needs.
+It is hoped that the users will find the website to be ...............

 ## UX

 ## User stories

-### Guest Account
+### Guest User
 ### Registered Account
-### Admin Account
+### Admin User

-### Site Owner
+### Website Owner

-The owner would like users of the website to -
+The owner would like users of the website to:

--  Interact with the site to find their perfect date.
+-  Interact with the site to ..............

--  Enjoy the site and use it as a useful tool to find ideas.
+-  Enjoy the site and use it as a useful tool to find ideas for..............

--  Find the site is fun and simple to use.
+-  Contribute to the site to.........................

-The owner would like the website design -
+The owner would like the website design:

-- To be sultry looking with colors and a theme that portrays this.
+- To be xxxxxx looking with colors and a theme that portrays this.

-- To have a hero image that creates mystery and excitment.
+- To have a hero image that creates xxxxxxxxxxxxxxxxxx.

-- To be one page with two easy to navigate sections.
-Section 1 - The Dating Game and Section 2 - Create A Date.

-- To have a navigation bar that links to the sections when clicked.
+- To have a navigation bar that links to xxxxxxxxxxxxxxxx when clicked.

-- To house dropdowns with specified criteria that can be selected.

-- To have a button that when clicked reveals and output.
+- To have buttons that when clicked ..............................

-- To use the Google Maps JS API to have a marker on the destinations so the user can click to learn more.

 - To have a footer containing social media icons that link to other sites.